viamrobotics/docs/docs/data/query.md

    ```

    This command configures a new database user for your org for use with data query.
-   If you have already created this user, this command updates the password for that user instead.

 1. Determine the hostname for your organization's MongoDB Atlas Data Federation instance by running the following command with the organization's `org-id` from step 2: